 - Does not offer the same degree of cushion as many commercial pool pads or rigid foam sheets.

 - May require two layers to offer sufficient cushion.

-Similar to carpet padding, some types of small-cell underlayment sheets, such as is used to deaden sound transmission or as an underlayment sheet below floating plank floors can be used as a pool pad.
+Similar to carpet padding, some types of small-cell underlayment sheets — such as those used to deaden sound transmission or as an underlayment sheet below floating plank floors — can be used as a pool pad.

 - Multiple layers must be used; these are very thin products.

 - Less expensive than commercial pool pads.
-One of the least expensive options for pools on concrete.
+One of the least expensive options for pools on concrete, according to Pool Homeschool.

 - Will shield the bottom of the pool against abrasion, but offers minimal cushioning.